2023 – 2026

 Public face: Dario Amodei has been the company's primary public voice through Senate testimony, the “Machines of Loving Grace” essay (October 2024), and the major podcast appearances.
 Jack Clark writes the long-running “Import AI” newsletter and handles much of the policy-side communication.

-For per-cofounder bios, the Long-Term Benefit Trust, the funding arc, and the senior team additions in chronological-timeline form, see the dedicated Claude Leadership page.
+For per-cofounder bios, the Long-Term Benefit Trust, the funding arc, and the senior team additions in chronological-timeline form, see the dedicated Anthropic Leadership page.

 The competitive landscape